Imprisonment of Abdullah Öcalan: Background

-Abdullah Öcalan is a founder of the Kurdistan Workers' Party (PKK), a militant group that initially aimed for an independent Kurdistan but later adapted its demands to focus on cultural and political rights for the Kurds.
+Abdullah Öcalan is a founder of the Kurdistan Workers' Party (PKK), a terrorist group that initially aimed for an independent Kurdistan but later adapted its demands to focus on cultural and political rights for the Kurds.
 He led the PKK and its struggle from bases in Lebanon and Syria until he was expelled from Syria in October 1998.
 Following his expulsion, he toured several countries in Europe and Africa, all of which refused to either detain and try him or grant him asylum.

 Capture and trial

 Abdullah Öcalan was eventually captured in Nairobi, Kenya, by an operative of the Turkish Secret Service in February 1999 and brought to the prison facility on Imrali island.
 His trial began on 31 May 1999 and concluded on 29 June with a death sentence for treason and separatism.
 The death sentence was commuted to life imprisonment in October 2002.
+The abolition of the death penalty paved the way for Turkey to begin accession negotiations with the European Union.

 Despite being imprisoned for more than 25 years, Öcalan is still respected and seen as the leader of the PKK by several political actors within Turkey and representatives of the Kurdish diaspora.
 His calls to lay down arms, turn themselves in, and hold peace negotiations have often been followed by members of the PKK.
 In the past, peace negotiations were also facilitated by the Turkish authorities.